tomaseketorp/LimeBootstrapServices/Dokumentation/docs/index.md

 *	LIME 10.11 or greater

+note
+On Lime 10.10 the data from activeinspector can not be trusted and there are some quirks when publishing actionpads.

 ##Install
 LIME Bootstrap is included in the LIME Basic database and nothing is needs to be done in this case.
 If installing LIME Bootstrap from scratch: